Beliavsky/Fortran-Tools/README.md

 [progRESS+repORT (progrep}](https://github.com/SomajitDey/progrep): utility to show live progress, status and stats of a running simulation or any compute job that executes a given number of iterations, by SomajitDey.
 Progrep can report for both serial (single-core) and parallel (multi-core/multi-node - e.g. OpenMP/MPI) jobs.

 ### Unit Testing
+[f90tw](https://github.com/loudove/f90tw): provides Fortran wrappers for a limited subset of the Boost and Google test frameworks functionality, by loudove.
+At the same time, it offers a rather simple mechanism for setting up and managing test suites in Fortran projects.

+[ForDebug](https://github.com/gha3mi/fordebug): library designed for debugging Fortran code, especially within pure procedures, by Seyed Ali Ghasemi

 [FortCompare](https://github.com/aijac0/fortran_regression_testing_tool): tool to mitigate the amount of behavior changed between two implementations of the same Fortran function or subroutine, by aijac0

+[fort_test](https://github.com/archermarx/fort_test): very lightweight testing framework that supports basic assertions and running of test sets, by Thomas Marks

 [fortran-testanything](https://github.com/dennisdjensen/fortran-testanything): test library supporting the Test Anything Protocol (TAP) inspired by Perl's Test::More module, by dennisdjensen

+[fortran_test_helper](https://github.com/jchristopherson/fortran_test_helper): library to provide assistance to testing, by Jason Christopherson

 [FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): automatically generates unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg